kkalchake/fair_tip_calc/README.md

-# fair_tip_calc
+# 🍽️ Bill Splitter (2 options : HTML or Python)

-Alternative for unfair splitting math is ready to help you here https://kkalchake.github.io/fair_tip_calc/ - With Nice Front End
+1. HTML is deployed via GitHub pages and is ready to help you here https://kkalchake.github.io/fair_tip_calc/ Same logic is written in Python below:

-# 🍽️ Bill Splitter

-A production-quality command-line application for splitting restaurant bills fairly among multiple people.
+2. A production-quality command-line application for splitting restaurant bills fairly among multiple people.
 Built with Python 3.10+ using `Decimal` for precise money calculations.

 ## Features